joinmisskey/bash-install/README.en.md

 2. An Ubuntu Server
 3. A Cloudflare Account (recommended)

+## Configure Cloudflare
+If you are using nginx and Cloudflare, you must configure Cloudflare:

+- Set DNS.
+- On SSL/TLS setting tab, switch the encryption mode to "Full".

 ## Procedures
 ### 1. SSH
 Connect to the server via SSH.